specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 My approach: In-Person or telehealth Services

-Individual Therapy for Anxiety, Fear, and OCD
+Individual Therapy for Anxiety, Stress, Fear, and OCD

 Evidence-Based